Guidelines for Training at the Kazoku Dojo

 1. Respect the Soke, our Dai Shihan Arnaud Cousergue, your school’s senior instructor, Shidoshi-ho Eric Wolford and all other Bujinkan licensed instructors for their teachings as handed down by Soke.
 Respect yourself as well.
 If this is not done we will assume you will not respect the teaching either and thus ends our common goals and association together.
 If you have an issue with a teacher, bring your concern directly to them.
 Do not speak negative to other students about your teachers.
 This could result in an immediate dismissal from the dojo.

 3. You are an ambassador of The Kazoku Dojo, The Bujinkan and their teachers.
 Remember always that you represent the spirit of these things when you post on social media or present yourself in public.
 Your words, your actions and how you treat others will come to light.
 Be kind.
 Be good to others.
 Always represent well.

-3. Each member is responsible for creating a positive atmosphere of harmony and respect.
+4. Each member is responsible for creating a positive atmosphere of harmony and respect.
 Speak with good purpose about everyone including yourself.
 Support your friends by sharing your knowledge, not your ego.

-4. Be willing to do whatever it takes to excel in your martial arts studies.
+5. Be willing to do whatever it takes to excel in your martial arts studies.
 Our goal is to get to mastery level and for you to have that goal for yourself.

-5. It is your responsibility to cause no injury.
+6. It is your responsibility to cause no injury.
 You must protect your training partner, then yourself.
 Sprains and bruises do occur, but serious injury will be minimized if you follow these guidelines.
 In the event of an injury, inform the Sensei or Senior Student immediately.

-6. The Kazoku Bujinkan Dojo operates in a manner following the natural laws of proper conduct.
+7. The Kazoku Bujinkan Dojo operates in a manner following the natural laws of proper conduct.
 It’s spirit comes directly from Soke Hatsumi and Dai Shihan Arnaud Cousergue and it is a place for the succession of their teachings.
 It is each member’s responsibility to honor and sincerely follow these teachings.

 9. If you have prior experience with the technique being studied and are working with someone who does not, you may lead them through it physically, but DO NOT attempt to correct or instruct your training partner if you do not hold teacher status (Shidoshi-ho, Shidoshi, Shihan).

-9. Respect those more experienced than yourself.
+10. Respect those more experienced than yourself.
 Never argue about or compare technique.
 You are all studying the same principles so be careful not to pressure your interpretation onto it.
 There are many points of view as well as viewing points so learn every application many ways.

-10. Jewelry, including watches and bracelets should be removed before entering the training area.
+11. Jewelry, including watches and bracelets should be removed before entering the training area.
 Wear a clean Gi with the proper patches and stars.

-11. If you are unsure about what to do in a particular situation, please ask or simply follow along.
+12. If you are unsure about what to do in a particular situation, please ask or simply follow along.
 Although there may seem to be many forms of etiquette to remember, they will come naturally as you continue to study.
 Please do not be resentful if you are corrected on a point of etiquette for each one is important to your safety and to the learning experience.

-13. Remember that you are all in this together.
+14. Remember that you are all in this together.
 There will be times throughout your journey where you may be surpassed by peers in rank for many reasons.
 If this happens, try not to get discouraged.
 Support your friends and continue to grow.
 Your time will come.

-14. Each student is responsible for many things regarding the Dojo and your teachers.
+15. Each student is responsible for many things regarding the Dojo and your teachers.
 Giri (the sacrifice of the student for their school or teacher) has many facets.
 Among them is supporting your school and teachers for special events by being present and being available for whatever help your school or teacher needs.